DmitrySoshnikov/regexp-tree/README.md

 ### Installation

-The parser can be installed as an NPM module:
+The parser can be installed as an [npm module](https://www.npmjs.com/package/regexp-tree):

 ```
 npm install -g regexp-tree